A recognized leader in his field, Michael focuses on energy M&A, capital markets and financing transactions.

 Calpine Corporation in its US$625 million acquisition of Guadalupe Generating Facility, a nominal 1,050 MW, combined-cycle, natural gas-fired power plant located in Guadalupe County, from Wayzata Investment Partners LLC.

-Cogentrix Energy Power Management LLC in its acquisition of an 830 MW gas-fired, combined-cycle power plant owned by Energy Capital Partners and located in Sayreville, New Jersey.
+The Carlyle Group in its acquisition of an 830 MW gas-fired, combined-cycle power plant from Energy Capital Partners and located in Sayreville, New Jersey.

 Russell City Energy Company, LLC, a project company 75 percent owned by Calpine Corporation and 25 percent owned by an affiliate of GE Energy Financial Services, in connection with the US$844.5 million construction financing of a natural gas-fired, combined-cycle power generation facility.

-Kelson Energy, Inc. in its sale of a 968 MW natural gas-fired power plant to the Tennessee Valley Authority (TVA); and in the US$77.2 million sale by its subsidiary, Dogwood Energy LLC, of an undivided interest in a combined-cycle, natural gas-fired electric generating facility located in Cass County, Missouri.
+Kelson Energy, Inc. in its sale of a 968 MW natural gas-fired power plant to the Tennessee Valley Authority (TVA).

 Listed among the Top 50 M&A Lawyers, The Deal, 2018